tob123/jitsi/README.md

 |coTURN|required in case no direct connection can be made to the videobridge|docker container|https://github.com/coturn/coturn|

 # container setup
-create directory for docker-compose and environment files and get them from here:
+create directory for docker-compose and environment files and get them from here [sample](/sample/)

 `root@debian10:/my_jitsi_containers#`